varlottaang/data-ethics-club/17-03-21_writeup.md

 Even if this is true, it's clear that there is a need to outgrow this behaviour now.
 Otherwise brutal honesty comes across as more of an interest in brutality than honesty.

+Many of us also recognised the particular brand of 'you need to struggle because I did', that shrugs off community support efforts and prioritises individual success.
+Do people fear that increasing the accessibility of complex things they have mastered makes them less unique, special and superior (also known as 'employable' and 'fundable' in a competitive market)?

 ### A missed opportunity
-People who were drawn to Open Science because of it's potential to upend some of the perverse power structures in academia (for example by making sure people get credit for their work) find this attitude of superiority and judegment not just rude and impractical, but also deeply disappointing.
+People who were drawn to Open Science because of its potential to upend some of the perverse power structures in academia (for example by making sure people get credit for their work) find this attitude of superiority and judgement not just rude and impractical, but also deeply disappointing.
 If Open Science is about showing-off who has the resources to buy in the most fully, then it just mirrors the system they were hoping to dismantle.

 ## Combating bropen science: keeping the honesty, and losing the brutality